gsmainclusivetechlab/interop-docs/docs/installation/itp.md

 ### Fetching Updates

-To update the project code, simply run pull the latest changes using git.
+To update the project code, simply pull the latest changes using git.
 You can also update service images (such as those used for mysql and redis) with `docker-compose`: